sefo/tryHM/committed.md

 ### Master

-Running `git status` we see there are 2 files in the repository
+Running `ls` we see there are 2 files in the repository

 - Readme.md
 - main.py